prasanthpotturi/ApiLabsDemo/Labs/Lab 10 Shared Flows/README.md

 ![New step](./media/sharedFlow_9.png)

-## Use Flow Callout policy in "apieaterydemo" API to call securityFlow
+## Use Flow Callout policy in "{your initials}-apieaterydemo" API to call securityFlow

 * Click on API Proxies and naviagate to "apieaterydemo" proxy and click in develop